etridgely/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.

+A token is a client-side hash parameter used to validate access for a particular server/application.
+It identifies who you are and what permissions are available (e.g. log in).

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?

+You can authenticate users via protected routes and tokens to keep your data secure.

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

+Once an application is written and deployed, it lives on a server.
+A server is a computer that specializes in one purpose: sharing and extracting data among other computers, or servers, to create the internet.
+The server will share information if a user enters the correct domain.
+The user can then navigate the application as if it were hosted locally on their own device.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+The “C” in CRUD, meaning “CREATE”, can be mapped out to the Post or Put Methods.
+The “R”, which stands for “Read”, is usually applied through a Get or Update Method.
+The Put Method stands for the “U” in the CRUD, or ‘Update’ data.
+The Delete method stands for the “D” in CRUD, either ‘delete’ or ‘destroy’.

 ## Project Set Up